EsamGhaleb/esamghaleb.github.io/_pages/teaching.md

 - **Course:** [Natural Language Processing 1](https://datanose.nl/Course/Manual/77344/Natural%20Language%20Processing%201/2019),  Master of AI
 - **Responsibilities:** Focused on the role of co-speech gestures in multimodal communication.

-**2023 – Guest Lecturer on Machine Learning for Multimodal Human Behavior**
+**2023 – Lecturer on Machine Learning for Multimodal Human Behavior**
 - **Program:** Summer School on Practical Approaches to Human Multimodal Behavior at Radboud University
 - **Responsibilities:** Delivered a lecture during a summer school focusing using machine learnin for multimodal behavior data analysis.